Skip to Main Content

 Volunteers like you make a difference in the lives of the more than 5,000 families that come through our doors every year.

-Volunteer and Support the Families Who Stay at the House
+Volunteer and Support the Families We Serve

 From making guests feel welcome and comfortable to asking questions to taking care of day-to-day needs, as a volunteer, you’ll play a vital part in helping families heal together.